ABAP Syntax

 Case sensitivity

 Unlike other languages like Java or C#, ABAP is not case-sensitive.
-It means that you can use the ABAP keywords and identifiers in upperase, lowercase, etc. For example:
+It means that you can use the ABAP keywords and identifiers in uppercase, lowercase, etc. For example:

 write 'Welcome to '.